Cellulite: The Naked Truth On A Bumpy Subject

 Cellulite is caused by fat cells squeezing through bands of collagen, the connective tissue that attaches your muscles to your skin.
 Collagen in women is vertical, which makes it easier for fat cells to push through and pucker up.
 This is in contrast to men who have crisscrossed layers of collagen which keep their fat in place, and who rarely (if ever) get cellulite.

 Hormones, such as estrogen, and genetics also play a role.
-Being overweight increases your body fat stores which increase cellulite; unfortunately, even if you lose weight your cellulite won't completely disappear although it may look better.
+Being overweight increases your body fat stores which increases cellulite.
+Unfortunately, even if you lose weight your cellulite won't completely disappear although it may look better.

 It is possible to improve the way cellulite looks with treatments that improve circulation or draw out moisture that can become lodged between bands of collagen.
 Keeping to a healthy weight and exercises that target your butt muscles help as well!